More Information about the Integers PD Program

 What will you do in the online course?

-- Explore integer standards in-depth by using a variety of approaches to solve math problems.
+- Explore positive/negative number standards in-depth by using a variety of approaches to solve math problems.

 - Learn about research on student misconceptions and effective instructional practices.

 - Use formative assessment probes and examine student work samples.